ARM-software/vscode-cmsis-csolution/README.md

     Archive files are available for all platforms.
 Installers are available for macOS and Windows.

-1. Check the installation by running the following command:
+1. Check the installation by running the following command from the terminal:

         ```
         arm-none-eabi-g++ --help